Hidden Figures has taken over the pop culture zeitgeist and it all takes place right here in Virginia!

 “There weren’t even this many people when I went to a Kurt Vonnegut signing.”

-It's amazing to me just how much this story has resonated with people, their were people in line with stacks of books who hadn't even seen the movie or read the books.
+It’s amazing to me just how much this story has resonated with people, there were people in line with stacks of books who hadn’t even seen the movie or read the books.
 They were here for the story